slaclab/nalms/docs/kafka.md

 ```

-The Kafka configuration for the PV would be represented by the key `config:/Temp/KLYS/KLYS:LI23:11/KLYS:LI23:11:DL_WG`.
+The Kafka configuration message for the PV would be keyed by the string `config:/Temp/KLYS/KLYS:LI23:11/KLYS:LI23:11:DL_WG`.
 Associated values are JSON representations of the associated values.
 Representations for alarm tree leaves and nodes are outlined below.
 Undefined elements are omitted in practice.

 ### Alarm leaf configuration